-8 Previous studies that evaluated this portion of I-5 include the Interstate 5: Tumwater to Mounts Road Mid and Long-Range Planning

-9 Study (WSDOT and TRPC 2020), conducted from 2018-2020, and the Interstate 5 Tumwater to Mounts Road Planning and

-10 Environmental Linkages Study (WSDOT and TRPC 2022b), conducted from 2020-2022.
-The 2022 corridor PEL Study that evaluated

-11 I-5 between the Tumwater and Mounts Road interchanges identified strategies for regional congestion management and logical

-12 sections of the corridor to study further.
-The previous corridor PEL recommended two improvements for the Marvin Road (Exit 111)

-13 to Mounts Road (Exit 116) section-adding a lane to the northbound I-5 on-ramp at the Nisqually Cutoff Road/Martin Way E

-14 interchange and adding one lane in each direction to I-5 from Marvin Road to Mounts Road (WSDOT 2022b).
+Previous studies that evaluated this portion of I-5 include the Interstate 5: Tumwater to Mounts Road Mid and Long-Range Planning Study (WSDOT and TRPC 2020), conducted from 2018-2020, and the Interstate 5 Tumwater to Mounts Road Planning and Environmental Linkages Study (WSDOT and TRPC 2022b), conducted from 2020-2022.
+The 2022 corridor PEL Study that evaluated I-5 between the Tumwater and Mounts Road interchanges identified strategies for regional congestion management and logical sections of the corridor to study further.
+The previous corridor PEL recommended two improvements for the Marvin Road (Exit 111) to Mounts Road (Exit 116) section-adding a lane to the northbound I-5 on-ramp at the Nisqually Cutoff Road/Martin Way E interchange and adding one lane in each direction to I-5 from Marvin Road to Mounts Road (WSDOT 2022b).

-15 This PEL Study was commenced to study and identify a long-term solution for I-5 between Marvin Road and Mounts Road

-16 interchanges.
-The PEL Study followed FHWA guidance and the WSDOT draft PEL handbook regarding the integration of

-17 transportation planning and the environmental review process established by the National Environmental Policy Act (NEPA).
-FHWA move directly into the NEPA environmental documentation phase to implement the I-5 and Nisqually River Delta area environmental habitat restoration improvements.
+This PEL Study was initiated to study and identify a long-term solution for I-5 between the Marvin Road and Mounts Road interchanges.
+The PEL Study followed FHWA guidance and the WSDOT draft PEL handbook regarding the integration of transportation planning and the environmental review process established by the National Environmental Policy Act (NEPA).
+FHWA promotes the use of PEL studies to integrate environmental issues and public involvement with project planning and shorten the time required to take projects from planning to implementation.
+Following this PEL Study, the analysis of I-5 within the study area will move directly into the NEPA environmental documentation phase to implement the I-5 and Nisqually River Delta area environmental improvements.

-18 promotes the use of PEL studies to integrate environmental issues and public involvement with project planning and shorten the time provides evidence that supports the defined transportation problem.
+The PEL Study developed a Purpose and Need statement.
+The purpose defines the transportation problem to be solved.
+The need provides evidence that supports the defined transportation problem.
 The need statements are described in Section 1.7.2 of this PEL Study.
 The purpose of the project is to: